MDSplus/Documentation/docs/reference/mdstcl.md

 ### `set view DATE_TIME_SPECIFIER`
 This command is used to set the time context for examining the contents of a MDSplus tree.
 If data versioning is enabled on a tree, then a history of data entries for each node is kept, each being timestamped.
-When you specify a "view" date and time the commands such as DIRECTORY, DECOMPILE and SHOW DATA will present a description of the data the same as if you issued those commands at that particular time.
+When you specify a "view" date and time the commands such as `directory`, `decompile`, and `show data` will present a description of the data the same as if you issued those commands at that particular time.

 The DATE_TIME_SPECIFIER must be in the format `dd-mon-yyyy hh:mm:ss`, where: